 Older anticonvulsants such as phenytoin (Dilantin), phenobarbital, and primidone are usually not recommended for use after a brain injury for the same reason.

 Sedation is a common effect of many medications.
 Although usually beneficial at night, it can be problematic when it occurs during the day and interferes with normal activities.
 Sedation is usually most pronounced when a new medication is started and will sometimes disappear with continued treatment.
-This process is due to the development of “tolerance” within the body, and occurs with many medication side effects.
+This process is due to the development of “tolerance” within the body and occurs with many medication side effects.

 Drugs with strong “anticholinergic” properties can cause confusion and other types of cognitive impairment, so are best avoided after a brain injury.
 Examples of these include diphenhydramine (Benadryl), benztropine (Cogentin), TCAs, and many antipsychotic agents.

 The primary goal with any medication is a beneficial effect with minimal side effects.
 First, it is important that patients taking medication have an understanding of what side effects to expect and which ones might indicate a serious problem.
 Since tolerance does develop to many side effects, the problem may resolve with continued treatment.
-The doctor may also be able to make a change in the dose or dosing schedule to minimize unwanted effects.
+The doctor may also be able to make a change in the dose or dosing schedule to minimise unwanted effects.

 Questions to ask your pharmacist or doctor

 If you don’t understand something your pharmacist or doctor says, ask them to explain in an easier way.
 Important questions to ask include: